TeachingMaterial/ELEE1147_Exercises/src/UnionsAndStructs/UnionsAndStructs.md

 ---------------------------------------

 ## Conclusion:
 This lab covers the basics of using `structs` and `unions` in `C`.
 It helps in understanding how to define, initialise, and manipulate data using these fundamental concepts.
-Additionally, the challenges provide opportunities to extend and apply the knowledge gained during the exercises.
+Additionally, provides key knowledge and skills for the assignment.